 Lower Risk of Roof Damage with Walk Pads

 Your commercial roof will be a host of a number of added structures.
 HVAC units, for example, are common structures that require frequent maintenance and servicing.
-These servicing needs increase foot traffic on your roof which ultimately results in faster wear and tear on your roof or coating.
-By installing walk pads, or roof walkways, in these high traffic areas, you are immediately lowering your risk for incidental roof damage.
+These servicing needs increase foot traffic on your roof which ultimately results in faster wear and tears on your roof or coating.
+By installing walk pads, or roof walkways, in these high-traffic areas, you are immediately lowering your risk for incidental roof damage.